Exploring Digital Forensics and Why Portable Encrypted NAS are Essential tools

 In conclusion, as the digital landscape continues to evolve, the role of digital forensics in uncovering truth and justice becomes increasingly vital.

 For the Digital Forensic Investigator who requires the most secure and rugged portable NAS systems available, Ciphertex Data Security® has the solution.
-These devices are trusted by the FBI and various private sector enterprises that rely on digital forensic specialists.
-The encrypted network attached storage systems, aptly named SecureNAS® , ensure the integrity and security of digital evidence remain uncompromised—safeguarding the chain of custody.
+The FBI and various private sector enterprises that depend on digital forensic specialists trust these devices.
+Ciphertex’s encrypted network attached storage systems, known as SecureNAS®, maintain the integrity and security of digital evidence—safeguarding the chain of custody.

 SecureNAS® devices are engineered for field deployment and allow simultaneous access by multiple investigators.
 Ciphertex® delivers the ideal solution for any forensic specialist seeking top-tier performance and protection.
 All portable SecureNAS® systems feature hyper-fast, tamper-proof FIPS 140-2 Level 3 certified hardware encryption, Instant Secure Erase (ISE), Block USB capability, exclusive maintenance-free, license-free software, and include two Ciphertex Protect® encryption keys.

 Ciphertex® custom-configures each system to meet specific user requirements.
-Each rugged NAS unit is tested in a military environmental lab and is TAA compliant, FOD compliant, ISO 9001 certified, HIPAA compliant, and made in the USA.
-Ciphertex Data Security® also holds a GSA Schedule 70 and SEWP V contract for streamlined government purchasing.
+Ciphertex® test ech rugged NAS unit in a military-approved environmental test lab and ensures it meets TAA, FOD, HIPAA, and ISO 9001 compliance standards.
+We manufacture all units in the USA and hold both a GSA Schedule 70 and SEWP V contract to streamline government purchasing.